 But if the editor can do it, so can you… right?
-You have the same command of grammar and syntax, you are the expert on the topic you wrote and it’s going to be your name on the post anyway.
+You have the same command of grammar and syntax; you are the expert on the topic you wrote, and it’s going to be your name on the post anyway.
 And we’re pretty sure the editor is also ‘only human’.
 So why go through the hassle and slow down the publishing process?
 Why not just self-edit?

 Self-Editing Freelance Writer

 There are rumors of a new kind of content writer.
 They say that this new and improved content writer can edit their own content.
-After all, an editor does not need another editor so why could there not be a self-editing content writer – a writer who runs quality checks on his or her own posts.
+After all, an editor does not need another editor, so why could there not be a self-editing content writer – a writer who runs quality checks on his or her own posts.
 When you get right down to it, no one knows the material better than the writer, correct?

 The idea of a self-editing freelance content writer would be a great asset for any website or blog.
 It will cut down on the need for an extra man/woman on the team, the editor.
 Transferable mistakes will be greatly reduced, there would be no slowdowns caused by a conflict of opinions and we’d get more content published in more regular intervals.

-Recommended Reading: Useful Tips and Guidelines to Freelance Writing
+Useful Tips And Guidelines to Freelance Writing

 Why It Can’t Work

 On paper, it looks like a workable idea but in reality, it’s a dud.
 I know many content writers who try to self edit to the best of their abilities, myself included.
-Unfortunately, I do not personally know of any who can do it with a high level of consistency.
+Unfortunately, I do not personally know of many who can do it with a high level of consistency.